 Opening hours: 9:00 to 17:00 (cut-off time; 16:00) (the East gate only opened at 8:00 from July 20 to August 31)

 Sunken Garden covered with lawn, whose size is equivalent to a football field, has a rectangular fountain pond at the center.
-About twenty low trees such as azalea, boxwood, flowering quince, tree of a thousand stars, sasanqua and so on were arranged in the geometric pattern on the surrounding slopes.
+About twenty varieties of low trees such as, azalea, boxwood, flowering quince, tree of a thousand stars, sasanqua and so on were arranged in the geometric pattern on the surrounding slopes.
 You can enjoy the scenery of European garden which is unique in the park.

 WC / Break Station

 Pavilion exhibits animals, plants, insects, and minerals as a forest museum and is a study room of the nature.
 It is the center of various events.
 The meeting room is available for hire.